DarrelASandbox/data-structures-and-algorithms/stephen-algocasts/README.md

 > <b>Alex: </b>Why is cache object not resetting?
 >
 > Shouldn't cache object be set to empty object every time we call fib() or memoize()?
-I can't undestand why isn't this happening.
+I can't understand why isn't this happening.

 > <b>Stephen: </b>Each time we memoize a function we are creating a new cache object that is tied to the newly-memoized version of the function.
 We'd have to re-memoize the function to build a new cache.